rajkunamaneni/TrafficDetector/README.md

 ### Problem with Anti-Virus Software and Our Solution:
 Anti-virus software, though effective against viruses, can significantly slow down system performance when running network scans.
 Our solution involves shifting this workload to a dedicated network machine, like a Raspberry Pi, acting as a DNS server to monitor network traffic and alert users of any unauthorized data transfers.

+### Design Philosophy and User Accessibility:

+The design of this network toolkit is founded on simplicity and user accessibility.
+We understand that not everyone has the technical expertise to use complex security tools.
+We are developing a simple interface that allows users to easily set up and monitor their network.
+This approach makes sure that all users can actively participate in safeguarding their digital environment.

+### Education and Support:

+We understand the importance of teaching users about network security.
+Our repository has detailed documentation and tutorials to help users understand the basics of network security and how to effectively use this toolkit.
+We will also provide support for users who have questions or need help with the toolkit.

 ## :wrench: Installation
 ### 1) Clone the Repository: